Blog

 Change #2: The transdisciplinary themes

-No need to panic—the new transdisciplinary theme descriptors were released in December 2024, but there’s plenty of time to adapt.
-The official updates won’t appear in Principles to Practice until April 2025, and schools have until September 2027 to fully implement them (International Baccalaureate Organization, 2024).
+No need to panic, the new transdisciplinary theme descriptors were released in December 2024, but there’s plenty of time to adapt.
+The official updates are here, and schools have until September 2027 to fully implement them (International Baccalaureate Organization, 2024).

 Why the change?